Occupation of Cullaville: Cullaville action

-themselves from a British Army surveillance watchtower located barely 200 yards south of the village.
+themselves from a British Army surveillance watchtower located barely 1 mile north of the village.
 The South Armagh IRA were noted for their ability to take advantage of the terrain.
 After two hours, the IRA left unmolested.
 According to some claims, the watchtower was unmanned at the time of the IRA operation.
 Other sources claim that the IRA intention was to lure British troops into an ambush.
 On this occasion, the IRA unit had no support from the southern side of the border.

 Aftermath

 There was a bitter reaction from parliamentary circles in both London and Dublin.
 Seamus Mallon, then Westminster Member of Parliament for Newry and Armagh, described the incident as an example of the wrong approach of the British government to tackle the situation in Northern Ireland since 1921.
 He blamed the government emphasis on "emergency legislation" and "security intensity" for the "gap between the police and the community" which meant that "intelligence information is simply not there, despite what people will say."
 Michael Mates, then Minister of State at the Northern Ireland Office, questioned by Mallon about the inaction of the British Army, claimed that the terrain allowed the IRA team to hide from the watchtower, and that a come-on operation couldn't be ruled out.
 Bill Cotter, then Fine Gael member of the Labour Panel in the Seanad of Ireland, cited the incident to stress the increasing tension on both sides of the border.
 He remarked that "It is clear that private armies have the ability to take over any of our towns whenever they choose, but worse than that they have displayed their ability to wreak carnage of huge proportions.
 It is also clear that there is a hardening of attitudes in the North at this time".
 Cotter denounced the "dangerous complacency at Government level towards the question of national security at this time", and criticised a drop in Gardaí numbers as unwise.
 He also remarked the lack of a "partnership between local authorities and local communities" in border areas as foreseen in the 1985 Anglo-Irish Agreement.